Apollo3zehn/PureHDF/doc/writing/index.md

 ## Deferred writing

 You may want to write data at a later point in time (for instance if the data is not available yet) and for this scenario PureHDF offers a slightly different API.
-The following example shows how to use the `H5File.BeginWrite(...)` method to get a writer which allows you to write data to the dataset one or multiple times until the writer instance is being diposed.
+The following example shows how to use the `H5File.BeginWrite(...)` method to get a writer which allows you to write data to the dataset one or multiple times until the writer instance is being disposed.

 ```cs
 var data = Enumerable.Range(0, 100).ToArray();